-Crossbred cattle
+Crossbred cows

-Cows - one of the livestock with high economic value, helping to sustainably reduce poverty in rural areas, especially in ethnic minority areas with forest areas.
-According to Mr. Nguyen Van Phu, who has many years of experience raising cows in Ku Ke ethnic minority village, Ham Minh commune, Ham Thuan Bac district: Raising cows is easy to sell, more economically beneficial, not to mention it helps plow and pull goods.
+Cows - one of the livestock with high economic value, helping to sustainably eliminate hunger and reduce poverty in rural areas, especially in ethnic minority areas with forest areas.
+According to Mr. Nguyen Van Phu, who has many years of experience raising cows in Ku Ke ethnic minority village, Ham Minh commune, Ham Thuan Bac district: Raising cows is easier to sell, more economically beneficial, not to mention it helps plow and pull goods.
 With other livestock such as pigs, chickens... when they are big enough, they have to be sold, otherwise it will cost money to buy food, the quality of the meat is poor, but with cows, it only costs effort to cut grass to feed or herd them in the field.

 Afraid to raise crossbred cows

-Mr. Nguyen Van Tan - Head of the Ethnic Affairs Department of Ham Thuan Bac district said that for a long time, people have been used to raising domestic cows, and when switching to raising crossbred cows, they are somewhat bewildered.
+Mr. Nguyen Van Tan - Head of the Ethnic Affairs Department of Ham Thuan Bac district said that for a long time, people have been used to raising domestic cows, and when switching to raising crossbred cows, they are somewhat confused.
 However, with the attention of the Party and the State through programs and policies to promote economic development for ethnic minority areas as at present, the thinking and raising methods of households will change.
-Ham Thuan Bac district is currently focusing on linking agricultural production according to the value chain... to improve the quality of crops.
-The district is also directing the communes to review which poor households need support for plants and breeds to make a list of support.
+Ham Thuan Bac district is currently focusing on linking agricultural production according to value chains... to improve the quality of crops.
+The district is also directing communes to review which poor households need support for plants and breeds to make a list of support.

 Source